sparkfun/eng_application/Documentation/greenTea.md

 # Making Green Tea

-Most people have made a cup of tea in their lives, and guessing through the process will probably give you a good cup of tea.
+Most people have made a cup of tea in their lives, and approximating the method usually produces a good cup of tea.

 However, sometimes a little specificity is good: green tea can become bitter if brewed with overly hot water.
 Follow these directions to brew a delicious cup.